jncraton/twitch-powered-up/readme.md

 ![Demo video](https://github.com/jncraton/twitch-powered-up/blob/media/demo-optimized.gif?raw=true)

-This is similar in concept to the classic [Twitch Plays Pokemon](https://en.wikipedia.org/wiki/Twitch_Plays_Pok%C3%A9mon) ([video](https://www.twitch.tv/videos/40790582)), and is inspired by an old [question on Bricks Stack Exchange](https://bricks.stackexchange.com/questions/10486/can-powered-up-trains-talk-to-multiple-bluetooth-remotes) asking about the ability for multiple users to control a single LEGO train.
+This is similar in concept to the classic [Twitch Plays Pokemon](https://en.wikipedia.org/wiki/Twitch_Plays_Pok%C3%A9mon) ([video](https://www.twitch.tv/videos/40790582)), and is inspired by a [question on Bricks Stack Exchange](https://bricks.stackexchange.com/q/10486/708) asking about the ability for multiple users to control a single LEGO train.

 Installation
 ------------